 Who are Adivasis?

 The term originally refers to inhabitants – communities who lived and often continue to live, in close association with forests.
 8% of the Indian population are Adivasis.
-As per Class 8 chapter on Understanding Marginalisation, there are around 500 different groups of Adivasis in India.
+As per the Class 8 chapter on Understanding Marginalisation, there are around 500 different groups of Adivasis in India.
 They are not among a homogeneous population.

 - Most of the Industrial and mining areas of India are located in the Adivasis area.

 - Orissa is for more than 60 different tribal groups.
-Also, they are found in states like Gujarat, Maharashtra, Rajasthan, Andhra Pradesh, West Bengal, and in the north-eastern states of Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, and Tripura.
+Also, they are found in states like Gujarat, Maharashtra, Rajasthan, Andhra Pradesh, and West Bengal, and in the north-eastern states of Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, and Tripura.

 Must Read: Law And Social Justice Class 8